 there is no display of the reference allele just before the indel.
 For insertions, the allele following the insertion is displayed, an allele that does not appear in the case of a VCF file.

-The sampleAlleles column contains the contents of the fourth column of the submitted file, which includes the alleles of the insertion or deletion.
+For a bed input file, the sampleAlleles column contains the contents of the fourth column of the submitted file, which includes the alleles of the insertion or deletion.

 The sampleGenotype column contains

 our own designation: "D" for deletion or "I" for insertion, followed by the number of bases inserted or deleted, or CX if complex.

 The second mode applies if the indel file is in VCF format and the output style choice is "VCF-like allele columns" or if the output file format

 "VCF SNVs and Indels" is chosen.
 Here the REF and ALT columns of the VCF input file are

 echoed.
 The strings in both columns thus start with the reference allele of the position before the insertion or deletion.